 Somatics is an umbrella term for the field of mind-body integration practices (Eddy, 1992; ISMETA, 2015).
 Because cognitive experiences (including attention, perception, problem-solving, and decision making) are “embodied,” Somatics finds its scientific complement in the neuro-phenomenological theory of embodied cognition (Batson & Wilson, 2014; Varela, Thompson, & Rosch, 1991).
 Embodied cognition theories hold that the coupling of the sensate moving being with the environment gives rise to thinking, meaning, and personal agency (Gallagher, 2014; Robbins & Aydede, 2012; L. Shapiro, 2011).
 This understanding of sensing, moving, and meaning making is espoused in Somatics practices and uniquely facilitated in Somatics’ pedagogical environments.

 In recent years, Somatics has become an integral part of dance education and training in the West, where it is known as Somatic Movement Dance Education, or SMDE (Eddy, 2004, 2006, 2016; Fortin, 1995; Mangione, 1993; Nettl-Foil, 2016; Reed & Whatley, 2016; Tarlow-Morgan, Selver-Kassell, Lipman, & Brehm, 2016).
 It is widely held that dance gives rise to meaning, well-being, and quality of life (Batson & Wilson, 2014; Bond, 2014; Eddy, 2007; Fortin & Siedentop, 1995; Fraleigh, 2004; Halprin, 2000; J. L. Hanna, 2006; Henley, 2014; Sheets-Johnstone, 1999).
-However, the intentions and outcomes of traditional forms of dance training differ in significant ways from those of SMDE (Batson & Wilson, 2014; L. Shaprio 2011).
+However, the intentions and outcomes of traditional forms of dance training differ in significant ways from those of SMDE (Batson & Wilson, 2014; S. B. Shaprio 1998).

 Somatic movement is a unique mode of practice that might extend some of the benefits of traditional dance training, particularly in terms of bodily sensation and perception (Enghauser, 2007; Nelson, 2008).
 Training in Somatics can also afford a sense of individual autonomy, allowing dancers to exercise more choices in dance making (Eddy, Williamson, & Weber, 2014; Fortin, Vieira, & Tremblay, 2009; Long, 2002; Williamson, 2009).
 In Somatics, philosophy and pedagogy are entwined (Eddy, 1992; Eddy et al., 2014; Green, 2002; Williamson, 2009); discussion of foundational philosophies in SMDE pedagogies (namely, feminist and phenomenological) addresses how Somatics practice can facilitates development of perception, attention, and individual authority.